rus777777/github-up-and-running/README.md

-# Welcome to this repo
+# Welcome to this repo!
-# Please execute the following command
+## Please execute the following command
 ```
 terraform init
 terraform plan